famished-tiger/Rley/README.md

 One option is to manipulate the parse tree and its node directly.
 For instance, one could write code to customize and transform the parse tree.
 This approach gives most the of flexibility needed for advanced applications.
-The other, more common option is to rely on the parse tree visitor instantiated from the `Rley::ParseTreeVisitor` class.
+The other, more common option is to use an `Rley::ParseTreeVisitor` instance.
 Such a visitor walks over the parse tree nodes and generates visit events that are dispatched to subscribed event listeners.
-All this may, at first, sound complicate but the coming code snippets will show it otherwise.
+All this may, at first, sound complicated but the coming code snippets show it otherwise.

 Let's do it by:
 - Creating a parse tree visitor